Osvaldo Gutierrez

-Osvaldo Gutierrez (born 1983) is an organic chemist, who uses computer models to analyze chemical reactions with the aim of making medicine more affordable.
+Osvaldo Gutierrez is an organic chemist, who uses computer models to analyze chemical reactions with the aim of making medicine more affordable.

 Early life and education

 Osvaldo Gutierrez is a Mexican chemist and professor.
 He was born in Rancho Los Prietos, Salamanca in the state of Guanajuato.
 While in Mexico, Osvaldo's grandmother worked as a midwife, which inspired Osvaldo to pursue a career where he could help people too.

 Due to the unstable economy in Mexico, Osvaldo and his family immigrated to the United States in 1993, when he was nine years old.
 The journey for Osvaldo and his family wasn't an easy one, but eventually they made it to the U.S. where they lived in the city of Sacramento, California.
 While in Sacramento, Osvaldo's father supported the family by working as a lawn mower and maintenance worker.
 Osvaldo and his family lived in a small house while facing an environment hostile for immigrants.
 While in high school, Osvaldo worked at various jobs, such as construction and boxing.

 Gutierrez attended Sacramento City College.
 In 2006, Gutierrez transferred to the University of California, Los Angeles (UCLA) where he obtained both his Bachelor's (B.S.) and Master's (M.S.) degrees in chemistry in 2009.
 Out of 14 siblings, he was the first one to graduate from high school and college.

 In 2012, Gutierrez received legal status through the Deferred Action for Childhood Arrivals (DACA) program.
 With the passing of the California Dream Act, Gutierrez earned his doctorate from University of California, Davis (UCD) in 2012, where he was mentored by professor Dean J. Tantillo.
 He started a postdoctoral fellowship at the University of Pennsylvania from 2012 to 2016.